 - Walmart provides free recycling access at seven NWA stores and diverted 78% of its U.S. operational waste from landfills in 2023, including over 900 million pounds of food waste. - Tyson Foods diverted 35.5 tons of organic waste at its headquarters and composted over 10 million pounds of food/yard waste in 2022.
 Eight of its plants are Zero Waste to Landfill. - University of Arkansas targets 70% waste diversion by 2027 and 90% by 2040. - City of Fayetteville aims for 40% waste diversion and a 5% per capita landfill waste reduction by 2030.

-The results of the public and stakeholder engagement and regional GHG analysis indicate that carbon sequestration and GHG emission reduction in the waste and recycling sector could be achieved by developing and implementing a waste minimization and management program through the following the following measures:
+The results of the public and stakeholder engagement and regional GHG analysis indicate that carbon sequestration and GHG emission reduction in the waste and recycling sector could be achieved through the following measure: